* Popular guest speaker at Muslim Students Association events on college campuses across the United States

 * Claims that “missionaries from the World Health Organization and Christian groups went into Africa and inoculated people for diphtheria, malaria, yellow fever, and they put in the medicine the AIDS virus”

-Born on February 1, 1946 in Harlem, New York and based in Atlanta, Sheikh Khalid Yasin is a U.S.-born Muslim convert (he was raised as a Christian) and a Malcolm X disciple who has been a popular guest speaker at Muslim Students Association (MSA) events on college campuses across the United States.
-He has spoken at such schools as Minnesota State University, Ohio State University, Pennsylvania State University, Sinclair Community College, St. Cloud State University, the University of Minnesota, the University of Nebraska-Lincoln and Washington State University — all at the invitation of MSA’s campus chapters.
+Born on February 1, 1946 in Harlem, New York, Sheikh Khalid Yasin is a Muslim convert (he was raised as a Christian) and a Malcolm X disciple who has been a popular guest speaker at Muslim Students Association (MSA) events on college campuses across the United States.
+Based in Atlanta, he has spoken at such schools as Minnesota State University, Ohio State University, Pennsylvania State University, Sinclair Community College, St. Cloud State University, the University of Minnesota, the University of Nebraska-Lincoln and Washington State University — all at the invitation of MSA’s campus chapters.
 He also has spoken at George Mason University.
 Moreover, he has lectured with Omar Bakri Mohammed (the founder of Hizb ut-Tahrir and Al-Muhajiroun), a pro-al Qaeda cleric who in 2006 was banned from the United Kingdom because of his religious extremism.

 Yasin’s public pronouncements — at speaking engagements and on DVDs he has produced — include the following: